Efficient 4 day itinerary for backpacking Montenegro without a car.

-Morning: We would recommend spending the morning doing a free e-bike tour to get a guided overview of the city.
+Morning: We recommend spending the morning doing a free e-bike tour to get a guided overview of the city.
+Nikola taught us that Podgorica is anything but boring.

 Afternoon: Check out some of the sights you have missed on the tour like Skaline, the Clock Tower, or Podgorica Old Town.